-Aim for between 50-100 photos to begin with but avoid adding lots of one type.
+Aim for between 50-100 photos to begin with but avoid adding too many of one type.

-Then, as you post on Facebook, add the same photo to your Google My Business profile.
+Then, as you post on Facebook, add the same photo/s to your Google My Business profile.

 Take and upload lots of photos of your cafe.
 Gradually, your customers will start helping out as they leave reviews.

 86.2% of the Top Cafes on Google Have a Website